The Flatplan 2023

 Understanding the financial side of making magazines

-Ten speakers—including some of the best indie mag makers working today—will share their knowledge in a series of presentations and small breakout groups over the two days, using Zoom.
-Each speaker will be briefed to address particular areas, but you’ll also have the opportunity to ask your own questions.
+Ten speakers—editors, art directors, printers, distributors—will share their knowledge in a series of presentations split across the two days.
+Each speaker will be briefed to address particular topics, but you’ll also have the opportunity to ask your own questions of each speaker.
+Both days will end with the speakers joining a series of small Q&A group sessions.

 How many places are there?

-The masterclass is limited to 50 spaces to allow everyone enough time to take part in discussions and share ideas at the end of each day.
-Thirteen of these places are complimentary — open to application from PoC creatives and students/under 23’s.
-Please see below if you’d like to apply for a free space!
+Places are limited to 50 to allow everyone enough time to take part in discussions and share ideas at the end of each day.
+Ten of these places are complimentary—open to application from PoC creatives and students/under 23’s.
+Please see below if you’d like to apply for a free space.

-Places cost £120 per person, which covers both the live sessions and access to an archived video recording of the entire event.
-All tax (VAT) and booking fees are included — no added extras!
-Attendees will also receive a one-off 15% discount for the magCulture shop.
+Tickets cost £150 per person, which covers both the live sessions and access to an archived video recording of the entire event.
+VAT (where appropriate) and booking fees are included in that figure—no added extras!
+Attendees will also receive a one-off 15% discount for the magCulture shop, and a copy of Park Communications’ new guide to sustainable printing.

 Who’ll be speaking?